miguel-hidalgo/GettingAndCleaningData/tidyDataSetCodeBook.md

    All values are between -1 and 1

    Values are averages of means or standard deviations

+   The tidy dataset has 2160 observations which represent 30 subjects x 6 Activities x 12 Measurement Types/Descriptions (Averages & Standard Deviations).
+So, for Subject 1, there are 6 activities (From 1 to 6) each with 12 Measurements of the Means, Standard Deviations, Jerk, Gravity, Freq for the X, Y and Z axis.

 For more information how the data was extracted, see the Readme.MD file and the run_analysis.R script.